Windows 10 Privacy

 Windows 10 privacy is a massive concern for everyone.
 Each day more of our rights are eroded as more applications continue to harvest our personal data.
-BlackFog Privacy includes hundreds of built-in rules to lockdown your computer and prevent spying activity.
+BlackFog includes hundreds of built-in rules to lockdown your computer and prevent spying activity.
 These rules are updated on a weekly basis so you can always stay on top of the latest spyware.
 These include invasive ads, malware, system services and spyware products.

-How does it work?
+How Does it Work?

 In an effort to lock-down Windows 10 we shutdown a large number of services that consume CPU, memory and bandwidth to make your computer run extremely fast and significantly reduce traffic.
 People often comment that their machine shows a dramatic improvement in performance.
 This is especially true for computers running Windows 10.
-Our privacy researchers have spent thousands of man hours profiling the operating system and monitoring inbound and outbound traffic to eliminate data harvesting.
+Our threat researchers have spent thousands of man hours profiling the operating system and monitoring inbound and outbound traffic to eliminate data harvesting.

 More than 50% of your online traffic (often a lot more) is consumed for data collection technologies so that companies can better target you across domains and different sites.
 Of even greater concern is what happens to this data and who controls it.
 BlackFog allows you to track exactly where your data is going and Geolocates every request from your computer.